Madeira travel guide

 You can be fined if you breach the regulations.

-Exemptions from wearing a face covering differ in Portugal compared to the UK.
+Exemptions from using a face mask differ in Portugal compared to the UK.
 You may be exempt from using a face mask both indoors and out on medical grounds.
-You will have to show a declaration from your doctor as evidence that you have a health condition that prevents you from wearing a face covering.
-You should observe strict social distancing and limit the time you spend in common areas in enclosed spaces.
+You will have to show a declaration from your doctor as evidence that you have a health condition that prevents you from using a face mask.
 For further information (in Portuguese) on exemptions, see decree-law 62-A/2020 (Article 3(2).

 Healthcare in Portugal